 The deadlines for employers to make social security tax payments on 2020 payroll has been extended until 2021 and 2022.
 For more details about these extensions, check out this law bulletin.
 If you’re self-employed, a portion of your social security taxes has also been deferred.

 Recovery Rebate for Individual Taxpayers (a.k.a.
 CARES Act Recovery Check)

 Taxpayers with an adjusted gross income under $75,000 ($112,500 for heads of household and $150,000 for married couples) will soon receive refundable tax credits of $1,200 for individuals and $2,400 for joint taxpayers in the form of a recovery check.
 The rebate increases by $500 for each child, with no cap on the number of children who qualify.

 Additional Unemployment Insurance

 The CARES Act expands unemployment insurance that is available to self-employed, independent contractors—as well as employees with a limited work history—to an additional $600 per week in benefits for a period of four months.
-Individuals do not have to be actively seeking work to obtain the expanded benefits, and there is no waiting period.
 This is especially important for OTs, PTs, and SLPs who: